 In March 2020 with an update in January 2021, the FASB issued ASU 2020 04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting, and ASU 2021 01, Reference Rate Reform (Topic 848), which provides optional expedients and exceptions for applying current U.S. GAAP to contracts, hedging relationships, and other transactions affected by the discontinuation of the London Interbank Offered Rate ("LIBOR") or by another reference rate expected to be discontinued.
-The guidance can be adopted immediately and is applicable to contracts that reference LIBOR and the potential effects of adopting this new guidance but does not expect this standard to have a material effect.
+The guidance can be adopted immediately and is applicable to contracts entered into on or before December 31, 2022.
+The Company is currently evaluating its contracts that reference LIBOR and the potential effects of adopting this new guidance but does not expect this standard to have a material effect.
 The Company does not intend to adopt the standard early.